 When building Facebook campaigns, marketers are often limited in their targeting choices by Facebook’s native targeting.
 Marketers can choose to reach consumers by their age, interests, relationship status, and location.
 What’s missing is your audience’s shopping habits, income bracket, and professional responsibilities—data that enriches a marketing campaign for accurate targeting.

-LiveRamp’s IdentityLink Data Store offers a third-party data solution with over 65 Data Store providers who are approved for Facebook.
+LiveRamp’s IdentityLink Data Marketplace offers a third-party data solution with over 65 Data Marketplace providers who are approved for Facebook.
 Incorporating third-party data into Facebook campaigns allows marketers to take their campaigns to the next level by taking into account how much consumers are typically willing to spend and where they shop.

 We recently invited Amanda Grant, managing partner and U.S. Head of Social for advertising giant GroupM to join us in a webinar on how using third-party data can help you learn more about your audiences and optimize your Facebook campaigns to complement your existing Facebook strategy.

 Here are three ways different industries can benefit from third-party data:

 Often, first-party data may not directly correlate with your campaign targets.
 If you’re looking to target B2B, your target audience may not like other company pages, or have interests on Facebook that directly correlate to marketing to their needs.
 However, now you can augment additional third-party data, such as conferences they recently attended that may be relevant to your campaign targeting.
 This extra facet gives you an opportunity to engage with them on a larger scale in a privacy-conscious manner.